Alcones1/nr1-pathpoint/README.md

-New Relic Pathpoint is an enterprise platform tracker that models system health in relation to actual user-impacting business stages, and on this documentation you will learn the different concepts of a Pathpoint, as well as how to interact with the Pathpoint configuration, like for example how to tweak the different Pathpoints, to visually work with the data you are most interested in tracking.
+New Relic Pathpoint is an enterprise platform tracker that models system health in relation to actual user-impacting the different business stages, and on this documentation you will learn the different concepts of a Pathpoint, as well as how to interact with the Pathpoint configuration, like for example how to tweak the different Pathpoints, to visually work with the data you are most interested in tracking.

  ### <a id="Index"></a>Index ###